-Towing the Stuff to the Lower Bay-Curlous Finds-Seventeen Dumping Places Along the River Fronts.
-THE old shoes and hats and banana peels, upon which even the wicked are bound to fall, the broken glass and rags, and all the rest of the rubbish which litters the streets, all the nondecript and multitudinous things which the people of Manhattan Island have thrown away, and which the innkmen have missed-where do they go?

-There are seventeen dumping places on the two river fronts of New York, where, among other less romantic refuse, are deposited the slippers which soubrettes and other people have out worn; love letters and bills which never will be paid, and which are tumbled into the capacious insides of big scows, along with bits of boxes and bands of barrels from commercial neighborhoods downtown and the discarded bottles from flats uptown, and are shoveled and raked over and then go on a sea voyage from which they never come back.

-The shovels are continually at work, and a whole army of men is busy pretending to earn its share of the great fat appropriation which the tax-payers of New York are forced to fork ver yearly.

-There is the force in the main office of the department in the Court Building in Centre street-clerks of this and clerks of that.
-Then there are great stables in different parts of the city, stables where hundreds of horses There are blacksmith shops, aint shops, and men in pyramids to o the work in them.
-Then there are spectors of one thing and another at all stages of the game.
-At each of the seventeen dumping places along shore there is always a orce of inspectors and timekeepers at all hours of day and night keeping tab on the number of loads and on the men who bring them.
+Towing the Stuff to the Lower Bay-Curious Finds-Seventeen Dumping Places Along the River Fronts THE old shoes and hats and banana peels, upon which even the wicked are bound to fall, the broken glass and rags, and all the rest of the rubbish which litters the streets, all the nondescript and multitudinous things which people of Manhattan Island have thrown away, and which the junkmer have missed-where do they go?
+There are seventeen dumping places on the two river fronts of New York, where, among other less romantic ref-use, are deposited the slippers which soubrettes and other people have out-worn; love letters and bills worn; love letters and bills which never will be paid, and which are tumbled into the capacious insides of big scows, along with bits of boxes and bands of barrels from commercial neighborhoods downtown and the discarded bottles from flats untown, and carded bottles from flats uptown, and are shoveled and raked over and then go on a sea voyage from which they never come back.
+The shovels are continually at work, and a whole army of men is busy pretending to earn its share of the great fat appropriation which the tax-payers of New York are forced to fork There is the force in the main office of the department in the Court Building in Centre street-clerks of this and clerks of that.
+Then there are great stables in different parts of the city, stables where hundreds of horses rest.
+There are blacksmith shops, rest.
+There are blacksmith shops, paint shops, and men in pyramids to do the work in them.
+Then there are inspectors of one thing and another at all stages of the game.
+At each of the seventeen dumping places along shore there is always a force of inspectors and timekeepers at all hours of day and night keeping tab on the number of loads and on the men who bring them.

 The scows are all reloaded as soon as they come back from their journey to sea.
 The tugboats which tow the dusty burdens out on every tide only wait long enough in port to get coal up and have a change of crews made.
 Then on the next tide off they go to sea again, trailing at the end of long hawsers cargoes of the city's dirt.
 Aboard the garbage scows you will always see six or eight men at work.
 Great blinding clouds of dirt are around them such as would smother an ordinary citizen, but they don't mind it.
-With huge forks they claw and shovel and dig away, dragging out from heaps everything that can go to the ragpickers and bring a penny
+With huge forks they claw and shovel and dig away, dragging out from heaps everything that can go to the ragpickers and bring a penny back.
 These sorters of garbage are Italians, and are part and parcel of the great padrone contract system.
-The city gets, it is said, from the bosses, \$70, 000 or \$80,000 a year for the privilege of sorting the stuff, and under the dumps on all the piers are great dark men and women and children sort over whatever the fellows with their picks have weeded out.
+The city gets, it is said, from the bosses, \$70,-000 or \$80,000 a year for the privilege of sorting the stuff, and under the dumps on all the piers are great dark cavernous recesses where ash-covered men and women and children sort over whatever the fellows with their picks have weeded out.